mlbernardoni/CS410_Clean/readme.txt

-itmtf_withsplit     	- has the code the the "classic" ITMTF algorithm, with splits and buffers; called from ITMTF ITMTF_vis_topic    	- used to visualize the words in a saved model run_plot		- used to visualize stats collected in a series of runs load_helper             - loads preprocessed files; called from ITMTF itmtf_prerun_stats      - not really used in processing, but preprocessed pearson and granger stats per word stream
+itmtf_withsplit     	- has the code the the "classic" ITMTF algorithm, with splits and buffers; called from ITMTF ITMTF_vis_topic    	- used to visualize the words in a saved model run_plot		- used to visualize stats collected in a series of runs run_word		- used to visualize top words from significant topics load_helper             - loads preprocessed files; called from ITMTF itmtf_prerun_stats      - not really used in processing, but preprocessed pearson and granger stats per word stream
                           was important in creating the "improved" algorithm